⇐

 — Every son who is born, you shall cast into the river, and every daughter, you shall let them stay alive.

 A Levite man went and married a Levite woman.
 She became pregnant and gave birth to a son.
 When she saw that he was good, she hid him for three months.
 But when she couldn't hide him any longer, she made him a papyrus ark and fermented it with asphalt and pitch.
-Then she put the child in it and laid it in the reeds by the bank of the Nile.
+Then she put the child in the ark.

 Then Pharaoh's daughter came to bathe in the Nile and her maidens walked along the side of the Nile.
-When she saw the box among the reeds, she sent her handmaid to take it.
+When she saw the ark among the reeds, she sent her handmaid to take it.
 And when she opened it, she saw the child and look! the little boy wept.

 So Pharaoh’s daughter had compassion on him and said: